Wide-Grip Push Up

 Guide

-Wide Push-Ups are a variation of the traditional push-up that emphasize the chest muscles while also engaging the shoulders and triceps.
-By placing your hands wider than shoulder-width apart, you increase the stretch and activation of the pectoral muscles, making this exercise an excellent choice for building upper body strength and definition.
+Wide push-ups are a variation of the traditional push-up that primarily targets the chest, shoulders, and triceps.
+By placing your hands wider than shoulder-width apart, you increase the challenge on your upper body muscles, enhancing strength and stability.
+This exercise is excellent for building upper body strength and improving overall muscle definition.

-1. Begin in a plank position with your hands placed wider than shoulder-width apart and your feet together.
-Your body should form a straight line from head to heels.
+1. Begin in a plank position with your hands placed wider than shoulder-width apart on the floor.

-4. Continue lowering until your chest is just above the floor, ensuring your body remains in a straight line.
+5. Descend until your chest is just above the floor, ensuring your back remains straight.

-5. Push through your palms to extend your elbows and return to the starting position.
+6. Push through your palms to straighten your arms and return to the starting position.

-6. Repeat for the desired number of repetitions, maintaining control and proper form throughout each rep.
+7. Repeat for the desired number of repetitions, maintaining form throughout the exercise.

 Hero Image